magomimmo/modern-cljs/doc/tutorial-17.md

 ### Refatoring to inject the form validators

-We now need to refactor again the code.
-We want to insert a call to the `validate-shopping-form` validation function between the received request (i.e. `POST "/shopping"`) and the `shopping` function call, in such a way that when any typed in value is invalid we can notify the corresponding error message to the user by transforming/manipulting the `shoppingForm` form.
+To be able to inject the form validators into the the current server-side code, we need to refactor it again.

 #### Step 1

-So, instead of directly associate the `POST "/shopping` request with the corresponding function implicitly defined by the `deftemplate` macro, we are going to associate it with a new function, which intermediates the call for rendering HTML page by first getting the result from the `validate-shopping-form` validation function.
+Instead of directly associate the `POST "/shopping` request with the corresponding `shopping` function, implicitly defined by the `deftemplate` macro, we are going to rename the template (e.g. `shopping-form-template`) and define a new `shopping` function which calls the new template by passing to it as an added argument the result of calling the `validate-shopping-form` validation function.

 Open the `shopping.clj` source file from the `src/clj/modern-cljs/templates` directory and modify it as follows.